soxueren/atsd/api/sql/README.md

   WHERE datetime > now - 1*MINUTE
 ```

-In absence of columns in the JOIN clause, the records are joined by entity, record time, and all tags (if specified) by default.
+In absence of columns in `JOIN` clause, the records are joined by entity, record time, and all tags (if specified) by default.

 For the JOIN to work for detailed data, records must have exactly the same time.

 This is typically the case when multiple metrics are inserted with one command or when time is controlled externally, as in the example above, where metrics 'cpu_system', 'cpu_user', 'cpu_iowait' are all timestamped externally by the same collector script with the same time during each `mpstat` command invocation.

-To merge metrics with different times, use OUTER JOIN with period aggregation, aligned to calendar, in order to regularize timestamps of merged series.
+To merge metrics with different times, use `OUTER JOIN` clause with period aggregation, aligned to calendar, in order to regularize timestamps of merged series.

 ```sql
 SELECT datetime, entity, avg(t1.value), avg(t2.value)